The Scottish Gliding Centre is in the heart of the Kinross-shire countryside, just 30 minutes’ drive from Edinburgh.

 For wheelchair users and those with other disabilities there is a flourishing club called Walking on Air which is based on our site and uses specially adapted gliders.
 Some medical conditions or medication would prevent solo flying but you might still be able to fly with a safety pilot.
 If you’re uncertain whether you’d be able to fly just get in touch with us (see Contact).

 That’s fine.
-You can buy a voucher for an Air Experience Flight or, for a more substantial taste of how gliding works, a half-day Mini Course.
+You can buy a voucher for an Air Experience Flight or, for a more substantial taste of how gliding works, a Mini Course.
+Or you can book these options directly.
 There may be a bit of a waiting list as these options are very popular and we are at the mercy of the weather.

 A glider flies just the way any other plane does: the wings provide lift to keep it airborne.
 The controls – elevator, ailerons and rudder – are the same as for any aeroplane.
 A glider has to fly downhill all the time because it doesn’t have an engine pulling it forwards – much like a bicycle freewheeling downhill.